unpluggd/unpluggd.github.com/_posts/2010-02-16-ec2-elasticfox-get-administrator-password-and-invalid-ec2-private-key-errors.markdown

 ---
 layout: post
-title: "EC2, Elasticfox, Get Administrator Password, and “Invalid EC2 private key” errors"
+title: "EC2, Elasticfox, Get Administrator Password, and \"Invalid EC2 private key\" errors"
 excerpt: "If you're using Elasticfox to manage your instance"
 tags:
 - server